Hawaii DMV Handbook 2022

 With several islands, each with its own personality and unparalleled views of nature, it’s hard to go wrong when you call the Aloha State home.
 However, without a learners permit or drivers license, exploring the islands can be a real challenge.
 Take the steps towards becoming a licensed driver by preparing for and passing the required state driver’s written test.

 Preparing for the Hawaii written drivers test is essential as nearly 70% of applicants fail!
 That’s right, the majority of people fail the written test simply because they didn’t feel the need to prepare.
-Take advantage of the official Hawaii Drivers Handbook below and you’ll be miles ahead of most applicants.
+Take advantage of the official Hawaii Drivers Handbook and you’ll be miles ahead of most applicants.
 This resource is not only an invaluable resource as you prepare for the test, it’s also a great tool in helping you become a better driver.

 Preparing With the HI Drivers Handbook